-With Nikon’s long-awaited full-frame mirrorless Z6 and Z7 cameras finally announced, and the Z7 now shipping to the earliest pre-orders, it’s time to take a look at how the two compare.
-Naturally, they are quite similar in certain ways, even having practically identical camera bodies.
+Now that Nikon has released its first full-frame mirrorless cameras, the Nikon Z6 and Z7, it’s a good time to see how the two cameras compare.
+Naturally, they are quite similar in many ways, even having identical control layouts and the exact same weight.
 But under the hood, there are plenty of differences, some of which are quite significant.
-Are you thinking of buying either the Z6 or Z7?
-If so, this article should help you understand the main pros and cons of each.
+If you are thinking of buying either the Z6 or Z7, this article will help you understand the pros and cons of each.

 Nikon Z6 and Z7 Specifications Comparison

 The Nikon Z6 is targeted as a general-purpose mirrorless camera, with its 24 MP sensor, 12 fps continuous shooting speed and 273 autofocus points.
-The Nikon Z7, on the other hand, is going to be marketed as a more premium offering, with its 45.7 MP sensor that can push 9 fps and a superior autofocus system with a total of 493 focus points.
+The Nikon Z7, on the other hand, is marketed as a more premium offering, with its 45.7 MP sensor that can push 9 fps and an autofocus system with a total of 493 focus points.
 Both cameras offer hybrid autofocus systems, with on-sensor phase detection and contrast detection AF.

 Let’s take a look at the specifications in more detail: